-Your resume is one of the most powerful factors in determining the future of your career.
-You need to convince the hiring manager that you are the best person for the job within a few pages of your resume.
-But there has been some discussion about how many pages you should use in a resume to impress a hiring manager.
-Therefore eventually job seekers have a problem with how long a resume should be.
+Your resume is one of the most influential factors in determining your career’s future.
+Within a few pages of your resume, you must persuade the hiring manager that you are the best candidate for the job.
+However, there has been some debate about how many pages you should include in your resume to impress a hiring manager.
+As a result, job seekers eventually have a problem determining how long a resume should be.

-The length of your resume is just a number of pages and it depends on several factors.
-Accordingly, the length of the resume will vary depending on the job applied for by the individual, the level of experience, the educational qualifications, and the number of relevant skills they have.
+The length of your resume is just a number and is determined by several factors.
+As a result, the length of the resume will vary depending on the job you’re applying for, the individual’s level of experience, educational qualifications, and the number of relevant skills.

-Many people expect a quick, straightforward answer to this problem.
-So if anyone asks what’s the standard resume length for the current job market, the simplest answer would be, “a resume should be limited to one page in length.”
+Many people anticipate a quick, straightforward solution to this problem.
+So, if someone asks what the standard resume length is for the current job market, the simplest answer is “a resume should be no more than one page long.”

-But there may be some special occasions when your resume can be as long as two or three pages.
-But your resume shouldn’t be longer than three pages for any reason.
+However, there may be times when your resume can be as long as two or three pages.
+However, for any reason, your resume should not be more than three pages long.

 When to use a one-page resume?

 Below are a few instances where you can limit the resume to a single page.
-If you are in one of these situations, you should limit your resume to one page.
+If you find yourself in one of these situations, keep your resume to one page.